Skip to main content

 • Type-safe throughout: ContentType union prevents typos

-The cost of adding a new content type is a signal.
-If it takes six files, the architecture is paying taxes on every addition, and every addition compounds the next one's cost.
+The cost of adding a new content type is a signal worth reading.
+If it takes six files, the architecture is paying tax on every addition, and each one quietly raises the price of the next.
 A single registry with a typed config flips the math: adding a content type is three files, and the existing query API already works on day one.
-Design for the access pattern, not for the first type that shipped.
+So design for the access pattern, not for the first type that happened to ship.